Finding The Perfect Web Designer For Hire

 For example, £1000 ($1200) or more should get you a basic well optimised, good design for your business.

-If you have a budget of less than £1000 to spend, then you will most certainly get a very basic site that at best will look amateurish.
+If you have a budget of less than £1000, then you will most certainly get a very basic site that at best will look amateurish.
 So save your money!

 If necessary hold off launching your site until you have the budget to hire that perfect web developer.